 Image Lazy Loading

-Lazy Loading for images can be enabled under the Performance tab at Avada > Global Options > Performance.
-What this does is to only load the images that are visible in the viewport.
+With Avada, Image Lazy Loading can be enabled under the Performance tab at Avada > Global Options > Performance.
+This loads only the images that are visible in the viewport.
 As the user scrolls and more images come into view, they are then loaded as well.
 This provides an instant benefit to page load times, as only the initial images in the viewport are loaded.

 Image Lazy Loading